 The most important question to ask yourself before writing an article or blog post for marketing purposes is exactly how you want that piece to position you.
-For example, if you are a relationship coach with expertise in dating, resolving conflicts, and clear communication, and you like to work with baby boomer singles and couples, effective pieces for you could be on topics like:
+For example, if you are a relationship coach with expertise in dating, resolving conflicts, and clear communication, and you like to work with midlife singles and couples, effective pieces for you could be on topics like:

 - How to find time for dating when your job keeps you busy

 - Steps for resolving disagreements when you don’t see eye-to-eye with your mate

 - How to talk to your spouse so he/she will listen

 Ineffective pieces for you — although probably well within your expertise to write — would be topics like:

 - How to find time to return to school when your job keeps you busy